Truthful Fair Division without Free Disposal: Impossibility Results

 We end this section by showing that our impossibility results also carry over to chore division.
 The idea is the same as the one used in Mechanism~2, except that here we use it to establish negative results.

-\begin{corollary} There does not exist a truthful and envy-free chore division mechanism for two agents if one of the following conditions is added: (i) anonymity; (ii) connected piece assumption; (iii) position obliviousness. \end{corollary}
+\begin{corollary} There does not exist a truthful chore division mechanism for two agents that satisfies any one of the following set of conditions: (i) anonymity; (ii) connected piece assumption and positive share; (iii) position obliviousness and positive share. \end{corollary}

-\begin{proof} If there were a truthful and envy-free chore division mechanism that satisfies one of the additional properties, we could obtain a cake cutting mechanism with the same properties as follows: First, we use the chore division mechanism to compute an initial allocation of the cake, treating the cake valuations as chore valuations.
+\begin{proof} If there were a truthful mechanism that satisfies one of the additional set of properties, we could obtain a cake cutting mechanism with the same properties as follows: First, we use the chore division mechanism to compute an initial allocation of the cake, treating the cake valuations as chore valuations.
 Then we swap the pieces of the two agents in this allocation.
 However, the existence of a cake cutting mechanism with these properties would contradict one of Theorems~\ref{thm:anonymous}, \ref{thm:connected}, and \ref{thm:position-oblivious}, respectively. \end{proof}